RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 | True               | Fredit BRION Challengers | bot        |          -0.759038 |           0.111582 |            0.506755 |    -0.0469004 |
 | True               | Fredit BRION Challengers | sup        |          -0.675285 |          -1.45253  |           -1.57038  |    -1.23273   |

-## Univariate Analysis
+## Distribution of the Standarized KDA Among Players##
-**The distribution of the standarized KDA among players**: x-axis describes the KDA ratio for players in standardized units, ranging from -1 to 8,  y-axis describes the amount of players with their specific standardized KDA.
+In the below histogram, the x-axis describes the KDA ratio for players in standardized units, ranging from -1 to 8.
+The y-axis describes the frequency of players with specific standardized KDA levels.
+We set the bin size of 0.5 standardized units for better data visualization.

 The graph is skewed to the right, inferring that most player's standardized KDA is in the range of -1 to 0 standardized units, which implies that many player's KDA is relatively lower compared to the mean KDA within the dataset.
+There is a huge difference between players and their standardized KDA.
 <iframe src="assets/univariate2.html" width=800 height=600 frameBorder=0></iframe>

-## Bivariate Analysis
+## Bivariate Analysis About Carry Score Among All Player Positions.
 **Boxplot showing various information on all positions and their carry score**, including median, interquartile range, and outlier.
-The x axis shows carry score in standardized units, and the y axis labels each of the five positions.
+The x-axis shows carry score in standardized units, and the y-axis labels each of the five positions.
 While top laners and mid laners have similar carry score distribution, mid laners' scores are a little higher overall.
-* Interestingly, carry score tend to have more outliers when carry score is high.
+* Interestingly, carry score tend to have more outliers when carry score is high among all positions.

 <iframe src="assets/boxplot1.html" width=800 height=600 frameBorder=0></iframe>

-## Interesting Aggregates
+## Pivot Table
-**Pivot Table showing respective mean standardized KDA, GPM, CSPM, and carry score**.
+**The following pivot table showing respective mean standardized KDA, GPM, CSPM, and carry score**.
 It demonstrates the mean statistics for each position in League of Legends and can be used for comparison among different positions.
-For example, bot laners has the highest KDA, GPM, CSPM, and carry score in standardized units among all other positions.
+Also, it provides a more specific numerical illustration of the five positions.
+For example, mid and top are the two positions with the smallest difference in mean standardized carry score.
 ```
 print(league_position.to_markdown(index=True))
 ```